All 3 of our tiny houses offer different features and layouts.

 How about a chilled snack, maybe a couple of local craft ales from the Glen Spean brewery with a plate of Great Glen Charcuterie venison salami and venison chorizo with oatcakes?
 There is also a double hob, microwave, toaster and eco-kettle in each bothy.

-Or cook local steaks and pork from Lochaber Larder outside on your combined BBQ/firepit and sit around as the sun goes down, plotting your next adventure.
+Or cook local steaks (beef or venison) and pork from Lochaber Larder outside on your combined BBQ/firepit and sit around as the sun goes down, plotting your next adventure.

 Our sheets, pillowcases and duvert covers are by Nour Luxury (butter-soft ethical, Fairtrade, natural, sustainable bedding, with no harmful chemicals).
 We also have mattress protectors and pillow protectors by other Oekotex-certified and organic/Fairtrade brands.
 None of our bed linen or towels are chemically dyed or bleached.